About this information

 - Reduce risks in your home related to your condition.

-Care Connect (listed under useful numbers) can offer help to any adult in need of home adaptations.
-However, there may be a waiting list and there are criteria for funding.
+Care Connect (under useful numbers) help adults who need home adaptions.
+There may be a waiting list and there are criteria for funding.
 It may also be helpful to contact the services below:

 Handyperson Service (AMS Electrical)